KevinAlberto01/3.MachineLearning/1.FundamentalsML/2.HousePricePrediction/1.4EvaluationMetrics/Readme.md

 <p align = "center" >
-    <h1 align = "Center"> Training Multiple Algorithms</h1>
+    <h1 align = "Center"> Evaluation Metrics</h1>
 </p>

 <p align = "center" >
     <h2 align = "Center">🎯 Objetives 🎯</h2>
 </p>

-Load the clean dataset, convert the categorical variables, train 4 different models, calculate their key metrics (RMSE and R²), and compare them with clear graphs, helping you select the best model to predict SalePrice.
+Analyze the obtained metrics, detect if there is overfitting or underfitting, compare the models objectively, and select the most suitable model to predict SalePrice.

-This program is responsible for testing and comparing different Machine Learning algorithms to predict house prices (SalePrice).
-Its purpose is to identify which model offers the best balance between accuracy (R²) and error (RMSE).
+Analyze in detail the performance of each evaluated model.
+Its purpose is to compare the key metrics, detect possible issues (such as overfitting or underfitting), and select the model with the best balance between accuracy and error on test data.

-* **1.Data Loading and Preparation**
-    - Load the cleaned dataset: AmesHousing_cleaned.csv.
-    - Separate Features (X) and Target (y), where:
-        - Features: All columns except SalePrice.
-        - Objetivo: Columna SalePrice.
-    - Detect categorical columns (object type).
-    - Apply One-Hot Encoding to convert categorical variables into numerical variables (essential for sklearn models).
-    - Divide the data into train (80%) and test (20%).

-* **2.Models to Evaluate**
-    - Regresion Lineal
-        - Simple Linear Regression
-    - Decision Tree Regressor
-        - Decision Tree (With max_depth optimized by GridSearchCV)
-    - Random Forest Regressor
-        - Ensemble of trees (Random Forest)
-    - KNeighbors Regressor
-        - K-nearest neighbors regressor (KNN)

-* **3.Model Evaluation**
+* **1.Load of Results**
+    - This program assumes that the DataFrame df_results was generated and saved by Program 3.
-    - The following Metrics are calculated
+    - The recorded metrics for each model are loaded.

-        - Train RMSE
-            - Root mean squared error on the training set
-        - Test RMSE
+* **2.Analysis of Overfitting and Underfitting**
+    - For each model, the following is analyzed:
-            - Root mean square error on the test set
+        - Is the training error very low and the test error very high?
-        - Train R2
+            - If that's the case, it's a sign of overfitting (it learned the training data too well and fails to generalize).

-            - Coefficient of determination in the training set
+        - Is the error high both in training and testing?
+            - This is a sign of underfitting (too simple a model for the problem).
-        - Test R2
+    - Key Comparison
-            - Coefficient of determination in the test set
+        - Difference between Train R² and Test R²: If the difference is very large, there is probably overfitting.
-    - RMSE measures the absolute error (the lower, the better).
+        - Difference between Train RMSE and Test RMSE: If the test error is much greater than the train error, there is overfitting.

-    - R² measures how well the model explains the variation in SalePrice (the closer to 1, the better).
+* **3.Comparison and Selection of the Best Model**
+    - The models are ordered by Test RMSE (prioritizing lower error on test data).
+    - It is also checked which one has the highest Test R².
+    - The best model will be the one that achieves:
+        - Lower Test RMSE
+        - Higher Test R²
+        - Reasonable difference between train and test (avoiding overfitting)

 * **4.Results Recording**
     - All the results are stored in a DataFrame called df_results.
     - The results are ordered by the order of the evaluated models (so that the graphical comparison is clear).

-* **5.Graphical Comparison**
+* **4.Comparative Visualization**
-    - Generate 2 graph
+    - Comparison charts but focused on:
-        - Comparación de RMSE
+        - RMSE (Entrenamiento vs Prueba).
-            - Muestra el error (Train/Test) de cada modelo
-        - Comparison of R²
+        - R² (Train vs Test).
-            - Show the accuracy (Train/Test) of each model.
-    - These charts allow for a quick visualization to identify:
-    - Which model has the least error?
-    - Which model achieves greater accuracy?
-    - Is any model overfitting?
+    - The Best Model stands out in the charts.

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>